Universal computably enumerable sets and initial segment prefix-free complexity: Proof of Theorem

 Note that in the above sum each description in $S_k$ is counted $k+1$ times, since it is also a member of $S_j$ for $j<k$.
 A $U$-description $\sigma$ is called {\em active} at stage $s$ if $U(\sigma)[s]\subseteq A_s$.
 By the construction, all descriptions that enter $S_1$ at some stage $s$ are active at that stage.
 More generally, at any given stage $s$, only strings that are active at stage $s$ may move from $S_k$ to $S_{k+1}$ at stage $s$.

 The sets $S_k$ may be visualized as the nested containers of the infinite decanter model of Figure \ref{fig:treq}.
 As the figure indicates, descriptions that are currently in container $S_k$ may enter container $S_{k+1}$ while they continue to be members of $S_k$.
 In particular, once a description enters a container it will remain in that container indefinitely.
 If at some stage a marker $m_i$ moves (while $m_j, j<i$ remain stable), some strings of $S_k$ enter $S_{k+1}$ for various $k\in\Nat$.
 Indeed, when $m_i$ moves it enumerates its former value into $B$.
 This action changes the approximation to $B$, which in turn causes some descriptions to be used an additional time.
 By the definition of the sets $(S_k)$, this means that some of the strings in some containers enter the next container.
 In this case we may say that these strings were reused by $m_i$ (since they were used an additional time).
 In order to calculate a suitable upper bound for each $\mathtt{wgt}(S_k)$ we need Lemma \ref{eq:bfolocoAnsk}. \begin{lem} If during the interval of stages $[s,r]$ a marker $m_n$ is not injured and $n\not\in\emptyset'_r$ then the weight of the strings that $m_n$ reuses during this interval which remain active at stage $r$ is at most $2^{-c_n[s]}$. \end{lem} \begin{proof} Note that by the assumption, parameter $c_n$ remains constant throughout the interval $[s,r]$.
 Suppose that $m_n$ moves at stage $x+1\in [s,r]$, after requiring attention.
-Then since markers always move to {\em large} values it follows that $m_n$ did not move at stage $x$.
-Moreover no computations were enumerated in $N_n$ at stage $x$, except perhaps for the computations from clause \eqref{eq:timirele} of the construction.
-Then by \eqref{eq:tmovmonle} and \eqref{eq:tsubroureprele} it follows that $t_n[x-1]=t_n[x]$ and $c_n[x-1]=c_n[x]$.
-Hence $q_n[x-1]=q_n[x]$.
+Then since the markers always move to {\em large} values it follows that $m_n$ did not move at stage $x$.
 Recall the definition of when $m_n$ requires attention, which was given in Section \ref{subse:deparcon} (the clauses (a) and (b)).
 Since $m_n$ did not move at stage $x$, it follows that it did not require attention at that stage and by clause (b) of Section \ref{subse:deparcon} we get

 Note that when $m_n$ moves at stage $x+1$, the weight of the $U$-descriptions that it reuses is at most $\sum_{j>m_n[x]} 2^{-K(A \restr_j)[x]}$ (and not $\sum_{j>m_n[x]} 2^{-K(A \restr_j)[x+1]}$).
 This happens because the construction first moves marker $m_n$ and then enumerates additional computations in $M$.
 In other words, the descriptions that $m_n$ reuses at $x+1$ correspond to $M$-computations that occurred in the previous stages, not the $M$-computations that may occur by the end of stage $x+1$.
 Hence by \eqref{eq:mnpayprevdesc}, the weight of the $U$-descriptions that are reused by $m_n$ at stage $x+1$ are bounded by $q_n[x]$, which is $2^{-K(t_n)[x]-c_n[x]}$.